 Now more than ever, we are seeing a rise in the “unhinged brand” or brands using chaotic conversational moments and memes for content.

-What is Meme Marketing?
+What Is Meme Marketing?

 It could be referencing the co branded movie posters of Barbie and Oppenheimer (which wildly backfired for Warner Bros.), using Jennifer Lawrence eating hot wings to make relatable work content like girlboss, or changing Kourtney Kardashian’s pregnancy announcement to best serve your language learning platform like Duolingo.